-Additionally, the bill establishes new requirements for APNs to issue prescriptions, including the use of New Jersey Prescription Blanks and completion of continuing education in pharmacology for controlled substances.
-APNs with over 24 months or 2,400 hours of active practice can operate without a joint protocol with a collaborating provider, while those with less experience will still need such a protocol.
-The legislation also allows APNs specializing in anesthesia to work independently and clarifies that any state law requiring a physician's signature will accept that of an APN, provided it aligns with their scope of practice.
-The bill mandates the New Jersey Board of Nursing and the Commissioner of Health to adopt necessary regulations to implement these changes.
+Additionally, the bill introduces new requirements for APNs regarding prescription issuance, including the use of New Jersey Prescription Blanks and specific continuing education in pharmacology for controlled substances.
+APNs with less than 24 months or 2,400 hours of active practice must establish a joint protocol with a collaborating provider to prescribe, while those with more experience can practice independently.
+The legislation also allows APNs who have completed the necessary hours in anesthesia practice to operate without supervision and clarifies that any state law requiring a physician's signature will also accept that of an APN, provided it aligns with their scope of practice.
+The bill repeals outdated sections of law and mandates the New Jersey Board of Nursing and the Commissioner of Health to adopt regulations to implement these new provisions.

 Statutes affected: Introduced: 45:11-23, 45:11-49, 45:11-49.3, 45:11-50